Finding a general practitioner

 Finding a general practitioner (huisarts, GP or family doctor) should be a priority when you are settling down in your new city.
-Your GP is your link to the medical system, as they will be able to prescribe medicines and refer you to any specialist.
+Your general practitioner is your link to the medical system, as they will be able to prescribe medicines and refer you to any specialist.

-If you do not want to register at the StudentDoc, you can approach any other GP within the postal area code of your home.
-You can find a list of alternative GP's here: online overview of general practitioners.
+If you do not want to register at one of these general practitioners, you can approach any other general practitioner within the postal area code of your home.
+Need help?
+The Hague Internation Centre can assist you in finding a general practitioner in The Hague.

 General practitioners can perform a number of tests themselves and can request a wide range of other tests, such as STD tests, pap smears, blood work, ECGs and X-rays.
 In the majority of cases the GP will treat the complaint directly, either by giving advice or prescribing medication.
 The GP also does minor surgery, such as treating wounds or doing sutures, and the placement of Intrauterine Devices (IUDs).